salvatore-ferrone/tstrippy/README.md

 - Does not work with the new Mac processors.
 - only tested on Linux systems
+- Started in Jan 2024.
-- requires numpy<=1.12.0 since I'm using numpy.distutils.
+- requires numpy<=1.22.0 since I'm using numpy.distutils.
 I don't believe any other package can handle Fortran code.
 Shoulda probably went with C.
-- Still missing python functions.
-- need to make documentation
 - need to publish on PyPi

-- Started in Jan 2024.
+NOTES:
+The documentation on `tstrippy.readthedocs.io` is going well.
+I want to be able to compile the code on readthedoc's computer.
+However, I'm having a difficult time having it compile the fortran submodules properly.
+The error messages are long and elusive.